mrx7014/S24Ultra-Spoofer/README.md

 **Installation:**

-- Install it Via Magisk or KernelSU
+- Install it Via Magisk or KernelSU then reboot and check your device model from device info

-if you have another device like Xiaomi,Realme,OPPO and want to spoof your device as a flagship device from your brand you can request this from issues